rapidsai/shared-workflows/docs/project-automation-readme.md

 ---

+> [!Note]
-> [!NOTE] These workflows are designed for the RAPIDS ecosystem but can be adapted for any organization using GitHub Projects for development tracking.
+> These workflows are designed for the RAPIDS ecosystem but can be adapted for any organization using GitHub Projects for development tracking.